-Financial Costs Financial Benefits Benefits Opportunities Whole of life costs of the footpath asset Council has the opportunity to apply for Footpath connectivity to major footpath class will increase by funding under the generator, approximately \$500 Active Transport encouragement of per annum funding arrangements in December for active transport within community.
-2020/21.
+Financial Costs Financial Benefits Benefits Opportunities Whole of life costs of the footpath asset class will increase by approximately \$500 per annum Council has the opportunity to apply for funding under the Active Transport funding arrangements in December for 2020/21.
+Footpath connectivity to major footpath generator, encouragement of active transport within community.